NWA World Historic Middleweight Championship

-The NWA World Historic Middleweight Championship (Campeonato Mundial Historico de Peso Medio de la NWA in Spanish) is a professional wrestling championship promoted by Consejo Mundial de Lucha Libre (CMLL).
+The World Historic Middleweight Championship, also known as the NWA World Historic Middleweight Championship (Campeonato Mundial Historico de Peso Medio de la NWA in Spanish), is a professional wrestling championship promoted by Consejo Mundial de Lucha Libre (CMLL).
 The official definition of the middleweight weight class in Mexico is between 82 kg and 87 kg, but is not always strictly enforced.
 For example, previous NWA World Historic Middleweight Champion Último Guerrero is billed as weighing 95 kg.
-Flip Gordon is the current champion, he is the ninth champion overall and he is in his first reign.
+Volador Jr. is the current champion, he is the tenth champion overall and he is in his second reign.

 For over 62 years CMLL controlled the NWA World Middleweight Championship, even after leaving the National Wrestling Alliance (NWA) in the late 1980s.
 Up until 2010 the NWA more or less ignored CMLL's use of the championship, but in March 2010 Blue Demon Jr., the president of the newly formed NWA Mexico, sent letters to CMLL, demanding that they stop promoting the NWA-branded championships since they were not part of the organization.
 NWA Mexico had previously tried to reclaim the three NWA-branded championships promoted by CMLL, but was ignored by CMLL.
 Finally, on August 12, 2010, CMLL debuted the new NWA World Historic Middleweight Championship belt and named Averno, the final CMLL-recognized NWA World Middleweight Champion, as the inaugural champion.